Davis Keillor-Dunn

-Davis James Marshall Keillor-Dunn (born 2 November 1997) is an English professional footballer who plays as a midfielder for club Barnsley.
+Davis James Marshall Keillor-Dunn (born 2 November 1997) is an English professional footballer who plays as a forward for club Sheffield Wednesday on loan from club Wrexham.

 Career

 Ross County

 Keillor-Dunn spent his youth career at Middlesbrough, Sunderland and Chesterfield before moving to Ross County on 22 July 2016.
 Whilst playing for the youth team in the 2016–17 season, he was one of the stand-out performers as they won their first Development League title.
 He was awarded a first team contract in summer 2017.

 On 9 August 2017, he made his senior debut coming on as a substitute against Motherwell in the League Cup.
 On 9 September 2017, he made his first competitive start in the League against Partick Thistle, impressing in a 1–1 draw.
 On 14 October 2017, he scored his first goal for the club in the League against Hearts.
 He signed a new contract on 31 October 2017 after his initial break-through into the first team.

 Keillor-Dunn moved on loan to Falkirk in January 2019.
 His first goal for Falkirk was against Queen of the South, where he was also sent off in the match.
 He left County by mutual consent in September 2019, after requesting more game time.